aligator/GoFAT/README.md

 * more tests
 * implement some more attributes (e.g. hidden)
-* long filenames need some more validation according to the specs (e.g. checksum, ...)
 * implement write support
 * support FAT12
 * check if compatibility with TinyGo for microcontrollers is possible.
 That would be a good use case for this lib...